About Wayne County

 Sheriff & Law Enforcement

-The Wayne County Sheriff's Office is responsible for maintaining law and order throughout the county, particularly in unincorporated areas.
-The office oversees the Wayne County Jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community outreach programs and crime prevention initiatives tailored to the needs of Wayne County.
+Wayne County Sheriff's Office is responsible for maintaining law and order throughout Wayne County, particularly in unincorporated areas.
+The office oversees Wayne County Jail, processes arrests, and maintains criminal records.
 Notable divisions within the office include the patrol division, which conducts regular patrols to ensure public safety, and the investigations division, which handles more complex criminal cases.

 Police Departments

-In addition to the Wayne County Sheriff's Office, law enforcement in the county is provided by municipal police departments, including the Jesup Police Department and the Odum Police Department.
+In addition to Wayne County Sheriff's Office, law enforcement in Wayne County is provided by municipal police departments, including the Jesup Police Department and the Odum Police Department.
 The Jesup Police Department serves the city of Jesup, handling local law enforcement duties such as traffic control, crime prevention, and community policing.
 The Odum Police Department operates within the city limits of Odum, focusing on maintaining public safety and enforcing local ordinances.

 Law Enforcement & Arrests

-The Wayne County Sheriff's Office, located at 213 North Wayne Street in Jesup, Georgia 31545, serves as the primary law enforcement agency for unincorporated areas of the county and operates the Wayne County Detention Center.
-The Sheriff's Office can be reached at (912) 427-5970 and maintains responsibility for patrol services, criminal investigations, civil process service, and jail operations.
+Wayne County Sheriff's Office, located at 213 North Wayne Street in Jesup, Georgia 31545, is the primary law enforcement agency for unincorporated areas of Wayne County and operates Wayne County Detention Center.

-- § 50-18-70 et seq.), arrest records are considered public documents and may be requested from the arresting agency.
+- Under Georgia's Open Records Act (§ 50-18-70 et seq.), arrest records are considered public documents and may be requested from the arresting agency.

 - Processing fees typically apply, with charges varying based on the volume of records requested and any necessary redactions.